taufique5804/CODE_CRAFT/README.md

 3. *Q3: Depth-First Search (DFS)*
    Description: Implement Depth-First Search (DFS) to traverse a graph starting from a given vertex.
 The graph is represented by an adjacency list.

-4. *Q4: Create a Simple Website*
-   Description: Create a simple website with the following features:
-   - A welcoming message and a brief description.
-   - Navigation links to the homepage, about page, contact page, and blog page.

-5. *Q5: Implement a Responsive Social Media Platform*
+4. *Q4: Implement a Responsive Social Media Platform*
    Description: Implement a responsive social media platform using HTML, CSS, and JavaScript.
 Ensure that the UI displays properly on both desktop and mobile devices, with features like swipe gestures for navigation on touch-enabled devices.